ZerothAngel/FtDScripts/public-ftd.md

 I'll only list the interesting scripts (the ones not used for research or testing).

+Also see my [notes]({filename}ftd-notes.md) about assumptions and possible gotchas.

 ### AI Replacements ###

 These scripts wholly replace the "combat" and "fleetmove" behavior of the stock AI.
 (Still, using the stock Naval AI Card with these scripts is recommended, even for aircraft, as it provides a sane "patrol" behavior.)

+All the combat-oriented scripts (everything but repair-ai and utility-ai) have the ability to dodge missiles that have been detected.

+When possible, try using a combo script that includes the desired AI module.
+It will have better integration (e.g. missile dodging also modifies altitude) and it will be more efficient in terms of CPU usage.

   * [drop](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/drop.lua) &mdash; Experimental dropship/boarding AI which follows the closest enemy and keeps the ship directly above (or below) it.
 This is the full 6DoF thruster version that requires thrusters on all 6 sides.
-Note that I don't actually use this version since Lua control of thrusters is so tempermental.
-So it may go away.
   * [dropquad](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/dropquad.lua) &mdash; Experimental dropship/boarding AI which follows the closest enemy and keeps the ship directly above (or below) it.
 This is the quadcopter version that uses dediblades for altitude/pitch/roll control and jets for yaw/longitudinal/lateral movement.
   * [gunship](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/gunship.lua) &mdash; Gunship AI (standoff behavior with pseudo-random dodging), dedicated heliblade spinner for lift, jets for 5-axis control (yaw, pitch, roll, longitudinal, lateral).
   * [gunshipquad](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/gunshipquad.lua) &mdash; Gunship AI (standoff behavior with pseudo-random dodging), dedicated heliblade spinners for lift and pitch/roll control, jets for 3-axis control (yaw, longitudinal, lateral).